Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/README.md

 All geographic phone plans within the same country are grouped into a phone plan group with a Geographic phone number type.
 All Toll-Free phone plans within the same country are grouped into a phone plan group.

-### Searching and Acquiring numbers
+### Searching and acquiring numbers

-Phone numbers search can be search through the search creation API by providing a phone plan id, an area code and quantity of phone numbers.
+Phone numbers search can be performed through the search creation API by providing a phone plan id, an area code and quantity of phone numbers.
 The provided quantity of phone numbers will be reserved for ten minutes.
 This search of phone numbers can either be cancelled or purchased.
 If the search is cancelled, then the phone numbers will become available to others.
 If the search is purchased, then the phone numbers are acquired for the Azure resources.

 ### Configuring / Assigning numbers